rstudio/rstudio-conf-2022-program/sessions/rapid-response/optimal-allocation-of-covid-19.md

 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers:
-- name: Allison Fox
-  affiliation: Palladium International
-  url:
-    webpage: ~
-    twitter: ~
-    github: ~
-    linkedin: ~
-    affiliation: ~
-  username: allison_fox
-  photo: /assets/img/2022Conf/_talks/22230_allison-fox.jpg
-  bio: |+
-    Allison Fox is a senior associate in data science who supports a range of data science projects at Palladium including the development of an R-based tool to help countries optimize allocation of human resources for health.
-Prior to working at Palladium, Allison supported the set- up of a CDC Randomized Quadruple Fortified Salt Trial in Madanapalle, India.
-Allison has prior experience as a Nutrition and Data Analysis Consultant at Chemonics.
-She has a BS in Global and Public Health Sciences from Cornell University and is pursuing an MS in Data Science from the University of California, Berkeley.

 - name: Anubhuti Mishra
   affiliation: Palladium International
   url: